Existing Advertisers

 1. Existing advertisers are prompted to use the universal pixel flow, , via Assets > Pixels > Install Code

-2. Reconfiguring Event Types:
+2. Reconfiguring Event Names:

 1. Advertisers may need to adjust their current events to be compliant with the new pixel structure.

-2. Skip/Proceed to Step 2 in the flow; legacy events like "Conversion" need to be migrated to one of the new event types - standardized events include "Purchase," "Lead," "Sign Up," "Add to Cart," etc..
+2. Skip/Proceed to Step 2 in the flow; legacy events like "Conversion" need to be migrated to one of the new event names - standardized events include "Purchase," "Lead," "Sign Up," "Add to Cart," etc..

 3. In the NAM UI, advertisers can select pre-set standardized conversion event name options to map to specific URLs on their website.